Robust inference for threshold regression models: INTRODUCTION

-In our empirical application, we employ our tests of continuity on the long span time series data of US real GDP growth and debt-to-GDP ratio data used in Hansen $(2015)$, who had fitted the kink model.
-Our tests of continuity reject the null of continuity and we present the estimated jump model and grid bootstrap confidence intervals for the threshold.
-We also consider data from Australia, Sweden and the UK and find substantial variations across countries not only in the values of parameter estimates, but also in the results of tests on the presence of threshold effect and continuity.
+We then present results of a small Monte Carlo experiment, which report good finite-sample performance of our bootstrap procedure for inference on the threshold location.
+In our empirical application, we apply our robust inferential method to the time series data on real GDP growth and debt-to-GDP ratio of a number of countries.
+Numerous works had fitted jump threshold models to a variety of of datasets, see e.g. Caner, Grennes, and Koehler-Geib $(2010)$, Cecchetti, Mohanty, and Zampolli $(2011)$, and Lee et al. $(2017)$, while Hansen $(2017)$ had fitted kink threshold model to the US time series data.
+As there is little guidance from economic theory on suitability of jump or kink models, we advocate the use of our robust inference, and find substantial heterogeneity across countries in not just the estimated model parameters but also in the presence and location of threshold effect.

-In Section 2 we introduce the model, make clear the distinction between the jump and kink designs, state assumptions and explain how to estimate model parameters with and without the continuity restriction.
-In Section 3, we develop robust inferential methods for model parameters that are valid in both jump and kink settings, despite the slower rate of convergence for the estimate of the threshold under the kink design.
-In Section 4, testing procedures that distinguish between the jump and kink designs are introduced.
-We then present in Section 5 bootstrap methods for both inference on parameters and the tests of continuity and establish their validity.
-Section 6 presents a Monte Carlo experiment to examine the finite sample performance of the methods developed in the paper, followed by Section 7 which contains an empirical application.
-Section 8 concludes.
+In Section \ref{sec:model} we introduce the model and present a set of regularity assumptions and describe how to estimate the parameters of the model.
+In particular, we examine the properties of the least squares estimator of the parameters when the model is continuous but we estimate them without this knowledge.
+In Section \ref{sec:Unified} we then develop robust inferential methods for model parameters that are valid under both continuous and discontinuous settings, despite the slower rate of convergence for the estimate of the threshold under the kink specification.
+We then present in Section \ref{sec:btrp} a bootstrap algorithm for inference on the model parameters, establishing their validity.
+Section \ref {sec:MC} presents results of a small Monte Carlo study, followed by Section \ref{sec:Application}, which contains the empirical application.
+Section \ref {sec:Conclusion} concludes.
+This paper has an appendix that contains some of the proofs and an online supplement that presents the remaining proofs, technical lemmas, and more numerical results for Sections \ref{sec:MC} and \ref{sec:Application}.